nomelif/time-diff/README.md

 TimeDiff and TimeDiffPlot
 =========================

-TimeDiff parses log files and outputs the difference in time between log entries.
-Can work on either files directly, or through grep or similar.
-Allows for any syntax for the time through python [datetime.strftime() and datetime.strptime()](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior "Syntax for entering time formats").
+This repository contains two programs, TimeDiff and TimeDiffPlot.
+Both take log-files in the form of streams as input.
+TimeDiff then outputs the difference in time between log entries, TimeDiffPlot uses Matplotlib, Numpy and Scipy to graph the differences in the log-files.
+Both allow any syntax for the time through python [datetime.strftime() and datetime.strptime()](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior "Syntax for entering time formats").
+TimeDiff and TimeDiffPlot also come with formatting presets located in timediff/cli_input.py.

-TimeDiffPlot plots graphs on how common a certain difference in time between log entries is.
-Is called like TimeDiff (see above).
-Supports both linear and logarithmical scales.
 TimeDiffPlot requires Matplotlib, Numpy and Scipy.

 TimeDiff and TimeDiffPlot are both written in python 2.7 and compatile with Mac OSX and Linux.